 In September, summer comes to an end bringing relief from the heat in most parts of Italy.
-Popular cities and places to go are still crowded though as September has become one of the most popular months to visit Italy.
+Popular cities and places to go are still crowded though as September has become one of the most popular months for tourists to visit Italy.
 Be sure to book hotels and tickets for top museums and sites in advance (see travel planning below).
 There are no national holidays in September.

 Early September Festivals in Italy